-Soybean seed quality considerations for 2019
+Soybean seed quality considerations

 Due to the potential for reduced seed quality, Michigan soybean producers should determine the quality of their seed and use this information to maximize seed performance.